Hayley Smith (American Dad!): Personality

-Hayley is very often the most empathetic member of her family.
+Hayley is often the most empathetic member of her family.
 She helped to unionize the homeless men Stan paid to fight each other, helped free foster children that Roger had enslaved, and is the one most likely to stand up for people's rights when her family tries to exploit people.
 Nevertheless, she is also sometimes seen as hypocritical and has moments of weakness—for example, in "Camp Refoogee" she went to an African refugee camp and swore to help the starving people during the short time she expected to be there.
-However, after finding out they would be there for a few weeks, she went to the spa-like U.N. aid base and went so far as to eat steak, despite being a vegetarian (The episode, The Longest Distance Relationship, she eats part of a steak, and in N.S.A.
-(No Snoops Allowed), she went an entire day eating just meat after she ate some by mistake).
+However, after finding out they would be there for a few weeks, she went to the spa-like U.N. aid base and went so far as to eat steak, despite being a vegetarian (The episode, "The Longest Distance Relationship", she eats part of a steak, and in "N.S.A.
+(No Snoops Allowed)", she went an entire day eating just meat after she ate some by mistake).
 She is often disrespected by other more shallow and self-involved members of the household who seem to find her annoying and are contemptuous of her kinder and more selfless character, especially Stan and Roger.

 The fourth season has started showing that Hayley is often prone to violent and uncontrollable mood swings.
 During puberty, she went through violent outbursts during every development, such as having to wear tampons (and ruining the family's white couch by sitting on it while wearing a skirt), being disappointed over how small her breasts were when they finished growing, and getting an enormous pimple.
 These mood swings terrified her parents and they were fearful of the same problems in her brother, although it is shown Steve has had his temper more under control.
 Another episode revealed that Hayley flies into a rage when men break up with her.
 It had gotten to the point where Hayley will have to go to jail if another relationship she has falls apart.

 While still the most empathetic and possibly most sensible member of the Smith family, Hayley's generally intelligent and independent character becomes more at doubt in later seasons.
 Even upon moving back under her parents' roof, she is no longer an official student at Groff and once even claims that she always drops back out before term papers can happen and once even hinted that she planned on freeloading off her parents into her adult years.
 At this point in later seasons, Hayley's morality, sensibility, and seriousness have become much further in comparison to the rest of her more shallow, reckless, and muddled family members, and even Roger.